mmetcalfe/car-detection/README.md

 Trains and evaluates a set of classifiers based on the supplied `template.yaml` file.

+Note: A directory containing bounding box data files specifying the positive training samples must be present.
+This can be created using the annotation tool, the ImageNet downloader, or by converting the labels from the KITTI dataset.

 ## To train a HOG + Linear SVM classifier: